cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/metadata.rst

 |---| for a specified time range |---| all data access of the entity, and details of where
 that access originated from.

-For example: with a stream, writing to a stream may take place from a workflow, which obtained the data from a combination of a dataset and a stream.
+For example: with a stream, writing to a stream may take place from a worker, which obtained the data from a combination of a dataset and a stream.
 The data in those entities comes from possibly other entities.
 The number of levels of the lineage that are calculated is set when a request is made to view the lineage of a particular entity.